ibm-cloud-docs/discovery-data/backup.md

 Use the following procedures to back up and restore user data in your {{site.data.keyword.discovery-data_long}} instance.
 {: shortdesc}

-The procedures on this page are for advanced users who have experience administering {{site.data.keyword.discovery-data_short}} clusters.
+These procedures are for advanced users who have experience administering {{site.data.keyword.discovery-data_short}} clusters.
 You do not need to back up and restore data as part of standard use or maintenance.
 {: important}

 The following data is not part of a backup and is therefore not present when restoring data:

-  - Training data (see the [Known issue](/docs/services/discovery-data?topic=discovery-data-known-issues#24jan2020ki) about backup and restore of training data.)
+  - Training data (see the [Known issue](/docs/services/discovery-data?topic=discovery-data-known-issues#24jan2020ki) about the backup and restore of training data.)
   - Curations (beta feature available only in the API)
   - Dictionary suggestions models.
 These are created when you build a dictionary using the tooling.
 The dictionary will be included in the backup, but the suggestions model will not.
   - Content Miner Document flags